Shudra: Occupation

 Traditionally, Shudras were peasants and artisans.
 The ancient texts designate the Shudra as a peasant.
 Shudras were described as the giver of grain and ancient texts describe a Shudra's mode of earning as being "by the sickle and ears of corn".
 The ancient precept, "Vedas are destroyer of agriculture and agriculture is destroyer of Vedas", is shown as one of the reasons as to why the Shudras were not allowed to learn Vedas.
 The fact that peasants were held as Shudras is also documented by Chinese traveller Xuanzang in the 7th century.
 Also, an "outcaste" who entered the profession of agriculture would be absorbed in the Shudra varna.

 The Shudra, states Marvin Davis, are not required to learn the Vedas.
-They were not "twice born" (Dvija), and their occupational sphere stated as service (seva) of the other three varna.
+They were not dvija or "twice-born", and their occupational sphere stated as service (seva) of the other three varna.
 The word Dvija is neither found in any Vedas and Upanishads, nor is it found in any Vedanga literature such as the Shrauta-sutras or Grihya-sutras.
-The word is almost entirely missing, in any context, from ancient Sanskrit literature composed before the last centuries of the 1st millennium BCE, and it scarcely appears in Dharmasutras literature.
-Increasing mentions of it appear in Dharmasastras texts of mid to late 1st millennium CE.
-The presence of the word Dvija is a marker that the text is likely a medieval era Indian text.
+The word is almost entirely missing, in any context, from ancient Sanskrit literature composed before the last centuries of the 1st millennium BCE, and it scarcely appears in the dharmasutras.
+Increasing mentions of it appear in the dharmasastras of mid to late 1st millennium CE.
+The presence of the word dvija is a marker that the text is likely a medieval-era text.

 The traditional occupation of Shudra as described by Ghurye is agriculture, trade and crafts.
 However, this categorisation varies by scholar.
 As per Drekmeier state "Vaishya and Shudra actually shared many occupations and were frequently grouped together".

-The Arthashastra mentions Shudra as dalits while the Vishnusmriti (3rd century) states all arts to be their occupational domain.
+The Arthashastra mentions Shudra as artisans while the Vishnusmriti (3rd century) states all arts to be their occupational domain.
 In contrast, the Parasarasmriti and other texts state that arts and crafts are the occupational domain of all four varnas.

 Other sources state that this statement of occupations of Shudra is a theoretical discussion found in select texts, it is not historical.
 Other Hindu texts such as the epics, states Naheem Jabbar, assert that Shudras played other roles such as kings and ministers.
 According to Ghurye, in reality, the hereditary occupation aspect of Shudra and other varnas was missing from large parts of India, and all four varnas (Brahmins, Kshatriyas, Vaishyas and Shudras) were agriculturalists, traders or became warriors in large numbers depending on economic opportunity and circumstantial necessities.
 According to Ghurye: